51+ Coastal Mississippi Hidden Gems in Mississippi Gulf Coast

 OK, there are countless Coastal Mississippi locations to watch glorious Gulf Coast sunsets every night.
 Here are a few special Coastal Mississippi Hidden Gems for sunsets we prefer.

 • Biloxi Bay Bridge, Ocean Springs.
-The photo at the top of the article and below was taken from the pedestrian walkway next to the Biloxi Bay Bridge.
+The photo below was taken from the pedestrian walkway next to the Biloxi Bay Bridge.
 Before driving over the bridge, exit near McElroy’s on the Bayou and drive to the parking area; this is also the way to drive to Lovers Lane (see above).

 • DaBayou Bar & Grill, Ocean Springs.
 For nice sunset views across the bayou, bring some friends (or just a special one) and grab an outside table at DaBayou Bar & Grill 30 minutes before sunset.
 PS DaBayou is in the midst of re-branding to The Bayou Restaurant and Tiki Bar.